LogicalTrust/BurpExifToolScanner/README.md

 This Burp extension reads metadata from various filetypes (JPEG, PNG, PDF, DOC, XLS and much more) using ExifTool.
 Results are presented as Passive scan issues and Message editor tabs.

 Requirements:
-* ExifTool installed and added to PATH
+* ExifTool installed and added to PATH (on Linux and Mac)

+Windows binary is embedded into the extension.

 ![screen 3](https://raw.githubusercontent.com/LogicalTrust/materials/master/burp-exiftoolscanner/3.png)
 ![screen 1](https://raw.githubusercontent.com/LogicalTrust/materials/master/burp-exiftoolscanner/1.png)